 Did you expect another sell trigger for your sell trades?
 Please check the "Configuring your Hopper" documentation and check "Triggers".

 View When you click on "View" in the last column, you can see the details of both your buy and sell order.
 For buy orders, the information includes Amount, Cost, Fee, Market, Sell Order ID, Order ID on the exchange, Order Rate, Buy Trigger, and the Order Date.

 In the buy order shown below, you see that only RSI was used to open a position.
-The indicator values at the time the buy or sell order was placed, is shown on top.
+The indicator values at the time the buy or sell order was placed is shown on top.
 The minimum requirements to signal a buy or sell are shown at the bottom.
 Keep in mind that Cryptohopper gets its data for all indicator values from Cryptohopper's Strategy Designer.
 These results could slightly differ from TradingView's values.
 Additionally, some indicators are moving all the time.
-Therefore, it could be that you see in the Charts of a specific trading pair that your required values haven't been met, while they have.
+Therefore, it could be that the Charts show a specific trading pair that your required values haven't met, while they have.